DIVORCE, JUDICIAL SEPARATION & SEPARATION AGREEMENTS DUBLIN:

 Bespoke Funding Services

 We know that like families every family law case is different and everyone’s circumstances are different.
 We will discuss with you frankly the likely costs involved and do our best to estimate these at the outset.
-Our billing processes are extremely transparent and it is our practice irrespective of funding arrangements to quarterly update clients on their account in such matters.
+Our billing processes are extremely transparent and it is our practice irrespective of funding arrangements to quarterly update clients on their accounts in such matters.

 Most of our clients organise a monthly payment on account towards fees which amount is then credited against each quarterly bill.
 This has the advantage of our clients not facing a single legal bill when their case is finalised and allows them to budget accordingly.